identifiers-org/monorepo/README.md

 # Overview
-This is not really a link checker, it is more like an uptime scoring mechanism for resource providers in identifiers.org
+This is not really a link checker, it is more like an uptime scoring mechanism for resource providers in identifiers.org.

+### Contact
+Manuel Bernal Llinares